vssrcj/pid-control/README.md

 Twiddle is a way to optimize all coefficients/parameters.

 The result obtained are:
-* Kp: 2.6
+* Kp: 7.6
 * Kd: 128
 * Ki: 0.18

 If you use these parameters, the car approaches the line rapidly.
-It does this too well actuallt, and results in a jarring experience.
+It does this too well actually, and results in a jarring experience.

 If you smooth these results (make them proportionally smaller), you get:
-* Kp: 0.052
+* Kp: 0.152
 * Kd: 2.56
 * Ki: 0.0035